awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-karpenter.md

 sidebar_label: EMR on EKS with Karpenter
 ---

+import CollapsibleContent from '../../src/components/CollapsibleContent';

 # EMR on EKS with [Karpenter](https://karpenter.sh/)

 ## Introduction

-In this [pattern](https://github.com/awslabs/data-on-eks/tree/main/analytics/terraform/emr-eks-karpenter), you will deploy an EMR on EKS cluster and use [Karpenter](https://karpenter.sh/) provisioners for scaling Spark jobs.
+In this [pattern](https://github.com/awslabs/data-on-eks/tree/main/analytics/terraform/emr-eks-karpenter), you will deploy an EMR on EKS cluster and use Karpenter provisioners for scaling Spark jobs.
+It will demonstrate how to use multiple storage types (**EBS PVC, Instance Storage (SSD), FSx for Lustre**) for **Spark shuffle storage**.

+Additionally, all the **Karpenter Node templates** use **RAID0 configuration** to ensure Spark jobs can refer to `/local1` as one folder even if the instances have one or more SSD disks.

+This pattern deploys three Karpenter provisioners, and it also provides guidance on using **Apache YuniKorn as a batch scheduler** to **gang-schedule** Spark jobs.

-The examples showcases how multiple data teams within an organization can run Spark jobs using Karpenter provisioners that are unique to each workload.
-For example, you can use compute optimized provisioner that has `taints` and use pod templates to specify `tolerations` so that you can run spark on compute optimized EC2 instances
+This example showcases how multiple data teams within an organization can run Spark jobs using Karpenter provisioners that are unique to each workload.
+For example, you can use a compute-optimized provisioner that has taints and use pod templates to specify tolerations so that you can run Spark on compute-optimized EC2 instances.

-This pattern deploys three Karpenter provisioners.

 - `spark-compute-optimized` provisioner to run spark jobs on `c5d` instances.
 - `spark-memory-optimized` provisioner to run spark jobs on `r5d` instances.